Skip to content

 How hard is Shalloch on Minnoch?

-Shalloch on Minnoch is rated 2/5 (moderate) on the OutdoorSCOT scale.
-The standard route covers about 14km with 635m of ascent and takes most walkers 4-7 hours.
+We grade Shalloch on Minnoch at 2/5, which puts it in moderate territory.
+The usual route is around 14km with 635m of climbing; allow 4-7 hours.
 Terrain: The Galloway forestry tracks are firm gravel.

-Where do I park for Shalloch on Minnoch?
+Where should I park to climb Shalloch on Minnoch?

-Standard parking is at NX395958 near Glasgow.
+Standard parking is at NX395958.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

 The standard good-weather months for Shalloch on Minnoch are April, May, June, July, August, September, October.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.